roman-milk/roman-milk.github.io/a-secretary-changed.md

+===

- ****** A Secretary Changed Ch.
-17 ****** bysubslutjenna© I hardly paid attention as Bill Shockley started pulling out papers from a case, as I was distracted by Chris taking her boxers down, revealing a huge rubber strapon cock.
+I hardly paid attention as Bill Shockley started pulling out papers from a case, as I was distracted by Chris taking her boxers down, revealing a huge rubber strapon cock.
 I stood and watched in rapt attention as the dyke spit in her hand copiously, and lubed the shaft.
 Over and over, adding more and more saliva to the huge thing.

  "Get over here princess, on all fours," Chris said, patting the bed.
 Slowly, I went over and crawled up on the bed.
 Whimpering as she took off my wedding veil and tossed it aside.
 The two of us on the bed, me on my hands and knees.
 Chris played a bit with my pink collar and giggled as Bill Shockley came around in front of me.
 Grinning like an idiot.